Siege of Banu Qurayza: Surrender and execution

-Tabari and Ibn Hisham mention 600-900 of the Banu Qurayza were beheaded.
-Detail from miniature painting The Prophet, Ali, and the Companions at the Massacre of the Prisoners of the Jewish Tribe of Beni Qurayzah, illustration of a 19th century text by Muhammad Rafi Bazil.
+Detail of a miniature painting depicting the execution of the Banu Qurayza, from a 19th-century manuscript illustrated by Muhammad Rafi Bazil.

 After their garrisons were stormed by Ali they had no choice but to comply with Muhammad's judgement.
 Muhammad ordered that the men should be handcuffed, and this was done under the supervision of Muhammad bin Salamah Al-Ansari while the women and children were isolated in confinement.
 Thereupon Al-Aws tribe interceded begging Muhammad to be lenient towards them.
 He suggested that Sa‘d bin Mu‘adh, a Muslim convert who was a former ally of the tribe, should decide their fate.

 According to Mubrakpuri, Stillman, Peters and Adil and Muir, when Sa'd arrived, his fellow Aws pleaded for leniency towards the Qurayza and on his request pledged that they would abide by his decision.
 He then pronounced that "the men should be killed, the property divided, and the women and children taken as captives".
 Muhammad approved of the ruling, calling it similar to God's judgment.
 Mubarakpuri states that the tribesmen who had reached puberty were beheaded.

 Martin Lings, in his book "Muhammad: his life based on the earliest sources", page 231 and 232 said :